-The term 'Tax Bracket' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Tax Bracket' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A tax bracket refers to a certain income range against which the government levies a specific income tax rate.
 With the majority of income taxing systems in the world today, lower incomes fall under lower income rates tax brackets.
 At the same time, higher incomes are taxed at greater rates.
 The idea behind such brackets is to ensure that a progressive income tax system remains in place.

 In the tax year for 2016, the Internal Revenue Service decreed there would be seven different tax brackets.
 Each of these offers minute variations on the theme for married filers, single filers, and head of household filers.
 This led to the de facto establishment of 21 real tax brackets for the tax year.

 Importantly, the tax bracket thresholds did increase a little for tax year 2016.
 As an example, the lowest bracket proves to be under $9,325 for individual taxpayers, which was raised from $9,275 back in tax year 2015.
 The highest possible tax bracket for this tax year 2016 is now $418,041, itself raised from the 2015 tax bracket high of $415,051.
 This changes every year, so it is important to consult the IRS.gov website for current information annually.